 It’s pretty awesome to be associated with such a versitile, amazing word.
 There really isn’t any other word out there like it.
 Happy Mother’s Day!

-*And for the record, my children unfortunately inherited my spelling genes, guarenteeing they will likely never make it to any spelling bee of any sort in their lives.
+*And for the record, my children unfortunately inherited my spelling genes, guaranteeing they will NEVER make it to any spelling bee of any sort in their lives.